pnp/sp-dev-fx-property-controls/README.md

 ## Get Started

-More information to get started can be found in the wiki section of this repository: [wiki / documentation](https://github.com/SharePoint/sp-dev-fx-property-controls/wiki).
+More information to get started can be found documenation of this repository: [documentation](https://sharepoint.github.io/sp-dev-fx-property-controls/).

 # Have issues or questions?